Heap analytics for apps with Contentsquare

 What next?

-The Heap SDK enables product analytics features in your application, including the ability to track semantically meaningful events and track users across sessions and devices.
+Heap enables product analytics features in your application, including the ability to track semantically meaningful events and track users across sessions and devices.
 We recommend reading some of our tracking guides such as: